UsefulEngines/AwsContainerLab/README.md

 ### Create a New Service using a CloudFormation Service Template File

-Using a CloudFormation template to specify your service configuration make it easier to manage architectural complexity.
+Using a CloudFormation template to specify your service configuration makes it easier to manage architectural complexity.

 Now, let's create a service that is configured to receive traffic from our Load Balancer so that we can browse to the application via your VPC's `ExternalURL`.
-Web request routing will transition thru the Load Balancer and to an Nginx instance running on a Fargate managed container instance.
+Web request routing will transition thru the Load Balancer to an Nginx instance running on a Fargate managed container instance.

 Download the following script to your local lab machine (not to your AWS Linux AMI Workstation)

 ``` shell
 curl -L -o my-fargate-service-1.json https://raw.githubusercontent.com/UsefulEngines/AwsContainerLab/master/scripts/myproject/my-fargate-service-1.json
 ```
 Open this file within a local text editor to review the service and task definitions therein.
 Note the use of the `StackName` parameter at the top of the file.
-This creates a stack-set correlation with your existing stack.
+This creates a stack-set correlation with your existing `my-public-vpc-stack` stack.

 Browse to your the AWS Console using your assigned lab account (http://console.aws.amazon.com).
 Recall that you have previously navigated to the CloudFormation service console.

-You need to create a new stack but ensure that your existing ECS `my-public-vpc-stack` is the parent of this new stack.
+You need to create a new stack but ensure that your existing `my-public-vpc-stack` is the parent of this new stack.

 Now, using the AWS CloudFormation console web-page, create a new CloudFormation stack and upload your local copy of file `my-fargate-service-1.json` as the template.

 ![CreateStack1](./images/upload-my-fargate-service-1.jpg)

 Follow the instructions as illustrated.
 Name your new stack, accept all default parameters, and ensure that the parent stack is your existing `my-public-vpc-stack`.
+This specific parameter is near the bottom of the AWS web page.

 ![CreateStack2](./images/create-service-from-cfn-template2.jpg)